E-mail Form

 Home Care

-In most states, Naloxone, the antidote for opiate overdose, is available from the pharmacy without a prescription.
+In most states, naloxone, the antidote for opiate overdose, is available from the pharmacy without a prescription.

 Naloxone is available as an intranasal spray, as well as an intramuscular injection and other FDA-approved product forms.